ShreyaJakharC/airbnbMongoDB/README.md

     last_scraped: '2023-03-20',
     source: 'city scrape',
     name: 'Serene, Cozy Getaway; Lipscomb, Vanderbilt,12South',
-    description: `*Our Airbnb is professionally cleaned & disinfected between each guest’s stay.*<br /><br />As we say in the South "Y'all come on in, make yourself at home!"<br />Create great memories in Music City & stay at Margie's Hideaway-850 sq. ft.
-Studio-with private entrance on lower floor.
-It is a walk in basement and you will probabky hear us at times.
-You have completed privacy.<br />*NOTE-Not suitable for children under 12 years old<br /><br /><b>The space</b><br />ENTIRE BOTTOM FLOOR<br />     * Welcoming living room space <br />     * Queen bed with fresh, white linens<br />     * Two twin beds in great room<br />     * Central air conditioner/heat(Thermastat on main floor)<br />     * Kitchenette (microwave only)<br />     * Keurig coffeemaker<br />     * Variety of coffee/tea K-cups<br />     * Private, clean bathroom<br />     * Shower<br />     * Hairdryer<br />     * White, freshly laundered towels<br />     * Self check-in/out<br />     ** Step free access-no pulling luggage up ste`,
+    description: `*Our Airbnb is professionally cleaned & disinfected between each guest’s stay.*<br /><br />As we say in the South "Y'all come on in, make yourself at home!"<br />Create great ...track right beside our house on Lipscomb's High School athletic field that is available for your free use. <br /><br />LOCATION, LOCATION, ",
-    neighborhood_overview: "Green Hills is a PRIME location and much sought after area of town! <br /> It is about 5-20 minutes from here to anywhere you want to go while you are in Nashville.  * A 5 -7 minute walk away is public transportation. <br /><br />GROCERY STORES,RESTAURANTS, AND MALL:<br />**Only 1.4 miles away are TRADER JOE's<br />** WHOLE FOODS and Whole Foods Health in the Hill Center<br />** Kroger<br />** GREEN HIILLS MALL (Nordstroms, Tiffanys, Aveda, The Loft, Apple Store, etc.)<br />** JET'S Pizza (delivers), GREEN HILLS GRILLE (delivers), Kohana, Which Wich, Wendy's (for the Frosty lovers!), Cheesecake Factory Restaurant, Caraba's, Panera Bread, Zoe's, California Pizza, Chipotle, JUST to name a few.<br />**Bank of America, Regions Bank, First Tennessee Bank, U.S. Bank and more.<br /><br />EXERCISE:<br />**Attention!
-RUNNERS and WALKERS: There is an outdoor track right beside our house on Lipscomb's High School athletic field that is available for your free use. <br /><br />LOCATION, LOCATION, ",
     picture_url: 'https://a0.muscache.com/pictures/482b8166-d993-48de-88ab-0f44918b7108.jpg',
     host_id: 931636,
     host_url: 'https://www.airbnb.com/users/show/931636',
     host_name: 'Debby',
     host_since: '2011-08-06',
     host_location: 'Nashville, TN',
-    host_about: "I am an out-going human being who believes that what I give out to the world comes back to me.
-I am loving, honest, friendly, funny.
-I am an Office Administrator for a pediatric dentist, a former country music performer with my mother, 'Marge and Debby Rhoads, The Country Rhoads' and and AIRBNB host!
-Traveling is one of my passions.
-I enjoy meeting new people.
-My hobbies: sewing, reading, singing, traveling, great movies, people watching, nature, helping people, reading self-help books, live music, plays, etc., etc., etc. One of my many goals is to climb Mt.
-Kilimanjaro in Africa.
-Anyone want to go with me? \n" +
+    host_about: "I am an out-going human being who believes that what I give out to the world comes ...wind, rain, snow, sleet, and whatever came our way and BOY what great memories!",
-      "I believe you will enjoy Margie's Hideaway.
-I named my Airbnb after my beautiful, talented, one-of-a-kind mother!
-Our Airbnb is about a 7 minute stroll to Lipscomb University/Academy campus.
-I went to school there 7th grade through college.
-So did my brother.
-My father was a Speech Professor there for many years.
-Our house is so close to Lipscomb I walked to school, ballgames, functions through sun, wind, rain, snow, sleet, and whatever came our way and BOY what great memories!",
     host_response_time: 'within an hour',
     host_response_rate: '100%',
     host_acceptance_rate: '100%',